 Why doesn’t the library cover medical sciences or the arts?

 This edition of the eTekkatho digital libary has a focus on earth sciences, environmental sciences and the humanities.
-We plan to expand the scope of the library in the future editions, with a medical library scheduled for late 2015.
+We plan to expand the scope of the library in the future editions, with a medical library.